citation-style-language/schema/contributing.md

   <dd>These are often more significant and may have an impact on compatability, and so are typically reserved for major x.x version changes.</dd>
 </dl>

 Regardless of the change, however, the current status of CSL requires us to be fairly conservative.
 For issue reports, please use the correct template, and include all specified information.
-It's important for us to be able to quickly understand what you asking for, how broad the need is, and what implementations options there are.
+It's important for us to be able to quickly understand what you are requesting, how broad the need is, and what implementation options there are.

 ## Pull Requests